China Oceanwide Holdings Group: History

 In 2013 China Oceanwide Holdings Group acquired the controlling stake of China Minsheng Trust, and sold to Oceanwide Holdings in 2016.
 In 2015, China Oceanwide International Investment, an unlisted subsidiary of China Oceanwide Holdings Group, sold an Indonesian power plant project to China Oceanwide Holdings Limited.
 However, China Oceanwide International Investment retained 100% stake of PT.
 China Oceanwide Indonesia.

 In October 2016 it was announced that the company was acquiring US long-term care insurance company Genworth Financial (via Asia Pacific Global Capital) for $2.7 billion.
 However as of April 2018 the acquisition of Genworth had not yet gone through pending approval by CFIUS in the United States.
 The deal was further delayed in July 2019 as Genworth tried to find a buyer for its Canadian subsidiary Genworth MI Canada Inc. On April 6, 2021, the proposed merger was terminated by Genworth Financial due to Oceanwide Holdings' inability to close on the acquisition within a reasonable time frame.

 In March 2017, the group acquired International Data Group, publisher of PC World and Computerworld, along with its research subsidiary, IDC.

 In February 2019, The London-Based accounting giant PriceWaterhouseCoopers has resigned as auditor following profit warning.

+On 25 September 2023, China Oceanwide Holdings was declared bankrupt by a Bermuda court, with liquidation proceedings to be undertaken.